Information for Faculty

-A: It is our intent is that you would keep your position and that furloughs would be temporary, however, this will depend on facts and circumstances.
+A: It is our intent that you would keep your position and that furloughs would be temporary.

-Q: Can we hire students to work for us in the fall, even if they are not physically on campus?
+Q: Can we hire students to work for us in the spring, even if they are not physically on campus?

 A: Yes, provided they can perform their work remotely and they are currently enrolled full time.
 We are not able to pay international students who are studying remotely and are not in the United States.